minprog/platforms/flask/projects/books/index.md

 ### Python and Flask

-Make sure you installed Python (Instruction for [Windows](/install/windows) and [macOS](/install/macos)).

 To try running your first Flask
 application:

-Open "Git Bash" on Windows or the "Terminal" on macOS or Linux.
+1. Open "Git Bash" on Windows or the "Terminal" on macOS or Linux.

-`cd` to a directory where you want to put your project.
+2. `cd` to a directory where you want to put your project.

-Clone your `uva-webapps/books-username` repository from GitHub and navigate into this directory.
+3. Clone your `uva-webapps/books-username` repository from GitHub and navigate into this directory.

-Run
+4. Run

         $ pip3 install -r requirements.txt

     to make sure all of the necessary Python packages (Flask and SQLAlchemy, for instance) are installed.

-Run
+5. Run

         $ export FLASK_APP=application.py

     to the environment variable `FLASK_APP` to be `application.py`.

-You may optionally want to set the environment variable `FLASK_DEBUG` to `1`, which will activate Flask's debugger and will automatically reload your web application whenever you save a change to a file.
+6. You may optionally want to set the environment variable `FLASK_DEBUG` to `1`, which will activate Flask's debugger and will automatically reload your web application whenever you save a change to a file.

-Set the environment variable `DATABASE_URL` to be the URI of your database, which you should be able to see from the credentials page on Heroku.
+7. Set the environment variable `DATABASE_URL` to be the URI of your database, which you should be able to see from the credentials page on Heroku.

-Run `flask run` to start up your Flask application.
-If you navigate to the URL provided by `flask`, you should see the text `"Project 1: TODO"`!
+8. Run `flask run` to start up your Flask application.
+If you now navigate to the URL provided by `flask`, you should see the text

+    `"Project 1: TODO"`!

 ### Goodreads API